Plant DetailShow Menu

 Description

-Alocasia spp. is a genus of 80 species of tuberous, herbaceous perennials from the tropical regions of Asia where rainfall is plentiful.
-It grows best where annual daytime temperatures range from 68 to 77 degrees F., in a shaded site with well-drained, humus-rich, fertile loam, though it does tolerate a wide range of soil types.
-Divided roots may be started indoors in pots or containers and set outside after the last frost date.
+Elephant's Ear grows best where annual daytime temperatures range from 68 to 77 degrees Fahrenheit.
+The plant prefers a shaded site with slightly acidic, moist, well-drained, humus-rich, fertile loam, though it does tolerate a wide range of soil types.
+Corms may be started indoors in pots or containers and set outside after the last frost date.
 Water and fertilize regularly.
 Plants can typically take up to 600 days to mature.
-Before first fall frost, dig up the pots and bring them inside where they can overwintered.
+Before the first fall frost, dig up the pots and bring them inside where they can be overwintered.
 Reduce watering in winter and return to the garden in spring.
+The tubers can also be removed from the soil and stored in a cool, dry location during the winter.
+The plants can be propagated by division of offsets.

-Many species of this plant have the ability to heat the flowering spadix as the pollen becomes ready for fertilization.
-This heat increases the aroma released by the plant, attracting more pollinating insects as well as increasing the level of fertilization.
+Many species of this plant are thermogenic, meaning that the spadix heats up when the flowers are open.
+This heat increases the aroma released by the plant, attracting more pollinating insects and keeping them active.

 See this plant in the following landscape: